Welcome to this beginner friendly snake plant care guide!

 - Long, narrow leaves (not enough sunlight): If your Snake Plant has long, narrow leaves, it might not be receiving enough sun.
 Move your Snake Plant closer to a window.

-Snake Plant is moderately toxic to humans and pets if ingested.
+Snake Plants are moderately toxic to humans and pets if ingested.

 Snake Plant Quick Care Guide